Mandeville Verdict is in....

 the usual reason why certain people are sent to prison is race and class. it's a win when race and class are not the reason for imprisonment.

-responding to a comment by eric
+comment by eric

 11.6.09 - 7:29 am